Sura (film): Production

 After the completion of Vettaikaaran (2009), Vijay announced that his 50th film was to be named as Urimaikural named after M. G. Ramachandran starrer of same name but it was titled as Sura.
-Many directors were reportedly considered for the film: Selvaraghavan, S. P. Rajkumar, K. V. Anand, Dharani, Prabhu Deva, Siddique, Mohan Raja, R. Madhesh, K. S. Ravikumar and Perarasu.
+Many directors were reportedly considered for the film: Selvaraghavan, S. P. Rajkumar, K. V. Anand, Dharani, Prabhu Deva, Siddique, Mohan Raja, R. Madhesh, and Perarasu.
 Perarasu was initially selected as director, but S. P. Rajkumar, who directed Azhagar Malai (2009) was selected as director.
 Prior to this, Rajkumar previously worked in Vijay starrer Once More (1997) as a dialogue writer.
-In May 2009, Tamannaah Bhatia was confirmed to play a role in the film.
-Originally, Pasupathy was selected to portray the negative role but he was replaced by Dev Gill who appeared in Telugu film Magadheera (2009), after Vijay was impressed by his performance in that film.
+In mid-2009, Tamannaah Bhatia was confirmed to be the lead actress.

-The shooting of the film commenced in Kerala in November 2009 and was continued in different places in Tamil Nadu like Marakkanam, Villupuram, Mamallapuram, Chennai, Alleppey and Pondicherry.
-The shoot continued on 21 October and canned a few stunt sequences on the Uppaneri Bridge near Marakkanam Salt Lake.
-Vijay fought with villain Dev's gang for almost three days.
-After a three-day gap, the shoot resumed in Prasad Studios and the song "Thanjavur Jillakari" was shot at AVM Productions on 27 October.
-The unit created a slum set at East Coast Road.
-A song was shot at Ooty.
-While M. S. Prabhu was the cinematographer, Ilavarasu worked as the cinematographer for a scene featuring Vadivelu.
-During the shooting, cameraman Prabhu and Rajakumar had a misunderstanding and he was replaced by N. K. Ekambharam.
-Ekambaram reveals that one of the fight sequences, which were shot in the high seas in Tuticorin at 2 am, was choreographed by Kanal Kannan and has stuntmen from Bangkok.
-Ekambaram says that he has used high speed cameras considering the risks involved in shooting in the seas.
-The opening song has been pictured in a scenic location in Dhanushkodi.
+While M. S. Prabhu was the main cinematographer, Ilavarasu worked as the cinematographer for a scene featuring Vadivelu.
+During the shooting, Prabhu and Rajakumar had a misunderstanding and he was replaced by N. K. Ekambaram.

 Music

 The soundtrack of the film, composed by Mani Sharma, was released on 29 March 2010 at Lady Aandal Venkat Subbarao School.
-The prominent guest list includes Sundar C, Sibi Sathyaraj, Riyaz Khan and Uma Riyaz Khan, Ramanarayanan, K. S. Ravikumar, R. Parthiban, Vadivelu, Sonia Agarwal, Srikanth along with the lead stars of the film and the technical crew.
-Kabilan revealed that lyrics for all songs from the film were written even before Vettaikaran was released.
 The album features six songs all of which have been reused from his previous films.
 "Vetri Kodi Yethu", "Vanga Kadal Ellai", "Siragadikkum Nilavu", "Thamizhan Veera Thamizhan", "Thanjavoor Jillakkari", and "Naan Nadanthal Athiradi" are based on the Telugu songs "Inthe Inthinthe", "Nuvvasalu", "Tagilinadi Rabba", "Hut Hutja", "Bommali" and "My Name Is Billa", respectively.